desihub/desidatamodel/doc/DESI_LSS_EDA/survey/potential_assignments/random/rann/rancomb_Alltilelocinfo.rst

 HDU1
 ----

-EXTNAME = TLINFO
+EXTNAME = TILELOC

-Information on the tiles and locations each target appears on
+*Table for randoms with RANN, given by the directory with unique TARGETIDS (randoms) associated with tiles where it has potentially being observed after fiber assigment*

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~